digital-science/dimensions-network-gen/README.md

 ## Output visualizations

-Generated visualizations get added to the folder `user-outputs`, which is automatically created after running an extraction.
+Generated visualizations get added to the folder `build`, which is automatically created after running an extraction.

 The folder contains a static website consisting of HTML, JS and JSON assets.
 The website uses relative links hence it can be published on web server *as is*.
-For example, see the `/docs` folder in this repository, which is viewable at https://digital-science.github.io/dimensions-network-gen/index.html.
+For example, see the `/docs` folder in this repository, which is viewable at https://digital-science.github.io/dim-networkgen-gen/index.html.

-In order to browse the output folder locally, run the server utility: `dimensions-network -s`.
+In order to browse the output folder locally, run the server utility: `dim-networkgen -s`.
 That will start a server on http://127.0.0.1:8009/

 ## Screenshots